About Tallinn Airport (TLL)

 Tram line 4 stops on the city side of the passenger terminal.
 Tram services Monday through Saturday begin at 0525 and end just after midnight.
 Sunday services begin at 0545 instead.
 The journey to the city centre takes about 17 minutes, and tickets can be purchased online or from the driver for 1 and 2 Euros respectively.

 There are bureaux de changes in both the public area and after security control.
 In the secure zone, the bureau de change also acts as an ATM.
 There are also bureaux de change and ATMs in the public area of the terminal building.
 VAT refunds are subject to approval by the Tax and Customs Board.

 There is a café in the public area on the second floor (by the lift) offering a good range of dishes and great views of the airfield.
 There is a selection of cafés, snack bars and restaurants in the departures area, including a sushi restaurant and a pub, as well as a wine bar.

-The Euroshop outlet in the departure area sells a wide range of products including perfume, cosmetics, clothes, liquor, confectionery, tobacco, travel accessories and souvenirs.
+Departure area shops sell a wide range of products including perfume, cosmetics, clothes, liquor, confectionery, tobacco, travel accessories and souvenirs.
 A separate duty-free shop sells similar items for non-EU passengers.
-Specialist shops include Sockdrawer, Klick Digistore and Wine Shop Rosin, as well as various souvenir retailers.
+Specialist shops include Sockdrawer, Klick Digistore and Wine Shop Rosin, as well as various retailers selling souvenirs, candy and toys.

 Tallinn Airport has lifts, ramps and toilets for wheelchair users(+372 605 8288).
 Special wheelchairs for transporting disabled people to and from the aircraft are available upon request from the airlines.
 Designated parking spaces for disabled passengers are located in front of the terminal building.
 Any passengers who may require additional assistance are advised to contact their airline before travelling.